What Are Affirmations and How do They Work?

 YOU ARE NOT BROKEN.

-Complex because there are layers upon layers upon layers to healing.
-But also very clever because healing is necessary once you’ve invited the idea that you’re not already whole, compete, and loved.
-So now you’re on the lookout for ways to mend the perceived broken pieces together; forgetting that you were made by the very fabric of existence, by love
+Healing is necessary once you’ve invited the idea that you’re not already whole, compete, and loved.
+So now you’re on the lookout for ways to mend the perceived broken pieces together; forgetting that you were made by the very fabric of existence, by love,

 Love Doesn’t Need to Affirm, Love Accepts